Last updated December 2, 2020

 Hotels can continue to serve food and drink to guests through room service but this must be ordered either online or by phone, and will be available only during food service times.
 This must be consumed within the guest’s room.

 To keep contact to a minimum, our housekeeping team will not service guest rooms daily.
-Guests requiring fresh towels will be asked to notify our reception team and the team will arrange for them to be left outside their room.
+Guests requiring fresh towels or changes to bedding will be asked to notify our reception team and the team will arrange for them to be left outside their room.

 Guests are required to wear a mask or face covering when entering the hotel and when in communal areas.
 In dining and bar areas.
 Masks may be removed when seated at tables.
 Please see guidance above as to what constitutes an acceptable face covering.

 We are confident that our customers will respect the rules, but the police and local authorities have powers to enforce social distancing requirements and can instruct customers to disperse, leave an area, issue a fixed penalty notice or take further enforcement action.